Let’s say something goes wrong in your lab, like that QC fails on your least favourite test.

 - Were there any environmental factors that may have contributed to the incident?

 You could also consider providing a list of questions to the team beforehand.
-This may help them clarify their thinking about the incident.
+This may help them clarify their thinking about the incident and root cause analysis in general.

 It may sound like a lot to do for what is a small problem, but if it is a persistent annoyance, it will be worth this investment.